 Emotional abuse is the persistent emotional maltreatment of a child such that it causes severe and persistent adverse effects on the child's emotional development.
-It may involve:
+Emotional abuse may include:

-- making a child feel worthless, unloved or inadequate - only there to meet another's needs - inappropriate age or developmental expectations - overprotection and limitation of exploration, learning and social interaction - seeing or hearing the ill treatment of another, e.g. domestic abuse - making the child feel worthless and unloved high criticism and low warmth - serious bullying (including cyber bullying) - exploitation or corruption
+- Making a child feel worthless, unloved or inadequate - Only there to meet another's needs - Inappropriate age or developmental expectations - Overprotection and limitation of exploration, learning and social interaction - Seeing or hearing the ill treatment of another, e.g. domestic abuse - Making the child feel worthless and unloved high criticism and low warmth - Serious bullying (including cyber bullying) - Exploitation or corruption